WHAT TO DO IN MONTREUX – PLACES TO VISIT AND THINGS TO DO

-Montreux itself is pretty small, so it is easy to just get around by walking.
-Also, Montreaux – as it is in most parts of Switzerland – has superb public transportation, which makes it easy to get from one place to another.
+Montreux itself is pretty small, so it is easy to get around by walking.
+Also, Montreux – as it is in most parts of Switzerland – has superb public transportation, which makes it easy to get from one place to another.

-This include trains, buses, and boats (you can easily get to places like Geneva, Lausanne, or Vevey by boat.
+This includes trains, buses, and boats.
+You can easily get to places like Geneva, Lausanne, or Vevey by boat.

-I estimate that Montreux consists of 50% flowers and 40% promenade (I have neglected Lake Geneva in this calculation) and the rest of Montreux make about 10%.
-Though this is probably exaggerated it is not exaggerated to say that Montreux promenade is full of flowers at certain time of the year.
+I estimate that Montreux consists of 50% flowers and 40% promenade (I have neglected Lake Geneva in this calculation), and the rest of Montreux makes about 10%.
+Though this is probably exaggerated, it is not exaggerated to say that the Montreux promenade is full of flowers at a certain time of the year.

-Flowers, flowers, and more flowers, in all different shapes and colors, are lined up along the promenade.
+Flowers, flowers, and more flowers are lined up along the promenade in all different shapes and colors.
 The clear water of Lake Geneva and the picturesque mountains make Montreux pretty perfect to me!

 Since the promenade is so pretty, I recommend starting the day with a stroll along the promenade (though it is even more charming in the evening).